DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 7
 ### Summary
-In this step we will use postman to test that our endpoint is returning our user object.
+In this step we will start our server and use postman to test that our endpoint is returning our user object.

 ### Instructions
+Make sure that your terminal is in the `server` folder and run `nodemon`.
+You should see the console.log appear that the server was initiated on port 3000.
+Also, open postman and make sure GET is selected.
+Then type in `http://localhost:3000/user`.

+### Solution

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.